Gaza war protests in the United Kingdom: Marches, rallies, sit-ins, vigils

 On 9 August 2025, hundreds of people gathered in Parliament Square to protest against the ongoing genocide in Gaza and in opposition to the banning of Palestine Action, the Metropolitan Police states on X that they have arrested over 446 people in Parliament Square, with campaigners calling it the "largest ever mass arrest at a single protest in the British capital", five officers were injured during the arrests.

 On 10 August, about 2,000 people joined a pro-Israel march through central London to show support for Israel and demanding the release of the hostage.
 The march was led by chief rabbi, Ephraim Mirvis and the Jewish organisation, Stop the Hate.

 On 4 October, around 1000 pro-Palestine protesters rallied in London's Trafalgar Square two days after the Manchester synagogue attack took place.
 A smaller protest of about 100 people occurred near the site of the synagogue in north Manchester.
 At least 442 protesters were arrested for "supporting the proscribed organization" Palestine Action.

+A hunger strike by eight people imprisoned for activity related to Palestine Action began in November 2025, the largest hunger strike in the UK since the 1981 Irish hunger strike.
+It led to the hospitalisation of several prisoners.